 Please don’t ignore the warnings of leaks!
 It’s not just an issue with higher water prices and water waste.
 It means damage to your home and the growth of harmful molds.

 The next step is to find out where the leaks are occurring.
 You may already have some idea if you’ve noticed stains on the walls or ceilings, such as a discoloration on the ceiling beneath an upstairs bathroom.
 However, you can’t pinpoint the leaks on your own, and many leave no visible signs, such as slab leaks (a water line leak down in the concrete foundation).
 This is when you call a professional plumber for leak detection in Española, NM.

 Finding hidden leaks in a house requires special equipment and training, and only a licensed plumber can do the work.
-Our plumbers use the best advanced tools and techniques, including listening discs, thermal scanners, and video pipe inspection equipment.
-This allows us to not only find out the extent of the leaks in the house, but also to find their exact locations.
+Our plumbers use the best-advanced tools and techniques, including listening discs, thermal scanners, and video pipe inspection equipment.
+This allows us to find out the extent of the leaks in the house and find their exact locations.

-Once our plumbers have discovered the location of the leaks, they can plan for how to repair them.
+Once our plumbers have discovered the leaks’ location, they can plan for how to repair them.
 Precise locating allows our team to access the pipes with the least disruption to your house.
-We may need to remove drywall to reach the pipe and cut out the leaking section to replace it.
-Some leaks we can patch.
+We may need to remove drywall to reach the pipe and cut out the leaking section to replace it—some leaks we can patch.
 For slab leaks, we may be able to use lateral tools to fix the problem with a bypass of the leaking section—this means we won’t have to do any excavation.

 Why wait for service when you can get it Express?
 Santa Fe Express Plumbing & Drain serves Santa Fe, Espanola, Los Alamos, and Pecos.